raisely/parkes-controller/README.md

 Paramters | Type                        | Description
 --------- | --------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-context   |                             | Context of the Koa request model     | Sequelize class or instance | The model that the request is accessing, usually the record that is being viewed/updated/deleted.
-For create this will be the class of the object to be created parent    | Sequelize instance          | In the case of create it's often necessary to know the record that the object will be a child of before creating the record (eg a user can only add an item to their shop ) scopes    | String[]                    | Records that a findAll request is being scoped by isPrivate | boolean                     | true if the request query contains ?private=1
+ctx       |                             | Context of the Koa request model     | Sequelize class or instance | The model that the request is accessing, usually the record that is being viewed/updated/deleted.
+For create this will be the class of the object to be created.
+See below for index parent    | Sequelize instance          | In the case of create it's often necessary to know the record that the object will be a child of before creating the record (eg a user can only add an item to their shop ) scopes    | String[]                    | Records that a findAll request is being scoped by isPrivate | boolean                     | true if the request query contains ?private=1

+In the case of index, `authorize` is called twice, the first time model will be the class to be indexed, allowing you to prevent fetching large arrays from the DB if the user has no access to that model.
+Once the records are retrieved, model will contain the array of sequelize records.

+## ParkesController and RestHandler
+ParkesController delegates the bulk of the work to RestHandler which handles generating and executing sequelize queries.
+This allows the controller methods to remain fairly lean - generally they're of the form findRecord, authorize, beforeHook, update, afterHook.
+If you need more customisation of an action than the hooks can provide, then you can override the controller method and still make use of this.rest to delegate to the RestHandler.

 ## Event emitters

-On each ParkesController instance, an `EventEmitter` object property exists allowing developers to hook non-blocking events inside of the constructor.
-The names and Parameters of the events directly correspond with each `Hook` listed above.
+The RestHandler provides the EventEmitter interface, `EventEmitter` allowing you to hook non-blocking events in the request.
+The names and parameters of the events are the same as the hooks (above), but do not block the completion of the request (and so cannot be used to modify the HTTP response).

 ```javascript
 class MyController extends ParkesController {